Fitness for Women Over 40: Why Eating More Calories Can Help You Build the Hourglass Figure You Want

 Measure Progress Beyond the Scale

 This is very important.
 It is very normal to not physically see the little changes week to week as we progress.
 We expect to see drastic changes after a week or so of putting so much effort into something like this.
 The truth is that the drastic changes take time.
 If you’re doing everything right, there will be changes, but you may not notice them immediately in the mirror.
 This is where taking measurements helps.
-Get a soft measuring tape and keep a log.
-Seeing the numbers change, even if you aren’t seeing yourself change, will help keep you motivated.
+Get a soft measuring tape like this 2 Pack and keep a log.
+Seeing the numbers change, even if you aren’t seeing yourself change yet, will help keep you motivated.

 Every 2–3 weeks track: